 - The Essay Portfolios folder is located in Blackboard toward the top of the Course Content.
 The Essay Portfolios folder is a central location where all essay-related assignments and activities are submitted and completed:

 - Proposals

 - o Outlines

 - Essay Rough Drafts

-- o Works Cited
+- Annotated Bibliography

 - Essay Final Drafts

 - o Etc.